Icinga/icinga2/doc/09-object-types.md

   Name                      | Type                  | Description
   --------------------------|-----------------------|----------------------------------
-  command                   | Array                 | **Required.** The command.
+  command                   | Array/String          | **Required.** The command.
 This can either be an array of individual command arguments.
 Alternatively a string can be specified in which case the shell interpreter (usually /bin/sh) takes care of parsing the command.
 When using the "arguments" attribute this must be an array.
 Can be specified as function for advanced implementations. env                       | Dictionary            | **Optional.** A dictionary of macros which should be exported as environment variables prior to executing the command. vars                      | Dictionary            | **Optional.** A dictionary containing custom attributes that are specific to this command. timeout                   | Duration              | **Optional.** The command timeout in seconds.
 Defaults to `1m`.